browserstack/ws-reconnect-proxy/docs/design.md

 |------------|     |-----------|     |-----------|
 ```

-Now, as the server is in disconnected state & if client sends the message Proxy jobs is to queue the client messages aka `IncomingQueue`.
+Now, as the server is in a disconnected state & if the client sends any messages, the Proxy's job is to queue the client messages aka `IncomingQueue`.

 ```
 |------------|     |-----------|     |-----------|